-The Demographic Methods Graduate Certificate Program is designed to enhance training beyond the requirements of a graduate degree.
+The Demographic Methods Graduate Certificate Program is designed to enhance education beyond the requirements of a graduate degree.
 It provides a coherent body of study in demography, enhanced mentored research experiences, and the following benefits:

 - Access to CSDE’s significant research support services (computing, research consultations, workshops, lab equipment, and more)

 - Assistance in matching students with CSDE Faculty Affiliate mentors and potential research collaborators

 - Training, research experience, and curriculum to prepare trainees for meeting the evaluative criteria of the CSDE Fellowship application, including the courses that Fellows are required to complete during the fellowship.

 - Financial support (when available) for travel to present research at the Annual Meeting of the Population Association of America

 The Certificate Program can be completed in 2 years while concurrently pursuing a graduate degree in any department.
 Completed graduate certificates, like degrees, are recorded on the UW transcript.
 Recipients of the certificate will be acknowledged at CSDE’s end of year reception and presented with a framed certificate.

-- Required core courses on the substance and methods of demography
+- A required course on the substance of demography

-- A broad array of elective courses in multiple disciplines
+- Three electives selected from a broad array of courses in multiple disciplines

-- Professional development in the field through a Proseminar and mentoring
+- Professional development in the field through mentoring and a three quarter Proseminar series

 - Research mentoring